BLThunderstorm/BLThunderstorm/CONTRIBUTING.md

 # Contributing to BLThunderstorm

+## Locally git-ignoring files
+Do **not** change the `.gitignore` file.
+This may cause a merge conflict when you send a PR, You can, however, use the `.git/info/exclude` file, it's exactly share the same syntax as `.gitignore`.
+[Credit](https://stackoverflow.com/a/1753078/13415044)

 ## Commits Convention
 I personally follow the Conventional Commits specification that can be read [here](https://www.conventionalcommits.org/en/v1.0.0/).
 Please use it in all of your commits.